hmito/esj73web/presentation_en.md

 - The venue’s screen and projector support a **4:3 aspect ratio**.
 If the presentation is created in **16:9 widescreen**, text may become small, or some content may not be displayed.
 - For oral presentations, the previous speaker will be asked to chair the next presentation, including English sessions.
 The first chairperson will be assigned by the room attendant.
 - If you wish, you can use the [Self On-Demand Streaming](#Self-On-Demand-Streaming) to record your presentation in advance and stream it on the conference platform.
+- Please also refer to the [Guidelines on the Use of Generative AI](#Guidelines-on-the-Use-of-Generative-AI).

 ### Gift for Presenters in English Oral Sessions